Knase23/Group11/README.md

 Bugs: fist when editing level manager, it made a big wave of enemies at some point instead of shortening spawn time interval.

 Hard parts:

+###### Thursday
+Plans
++ Add soundtrack
++ Add Sounds
++ Add nemesis

+Hard parts: to be able to add sounds, a new library had to be installed manually in processing.